Grealish left out of England squad for Euro 2024

 Crystal Palace midfielder Adam Wharton, 20, is included after a strong spell since his move from Blackburn in January.

-England, chasing a first major trophy for 58 years, have a final warmup game against Iceland at Wembley on Friday and start their Euro campaign against Serbia on June 16 before facing Denmark and Slovenia in their other Group C fixtures.
+England, chasing a first major trophy for 58 years, start their Euro campaign against Serbia on June 16 before facing Denmark and Slovenia in their other Group C fixtures.

+Southgate, whose side host Iceland in their last warm-up on Friday, said: "It's a very open tournament.
+We're excited about our prospects.

+"We're experienced, but we know we have to deliver in this moment."